bradfrost/atomic-design/chapter-3.md

 </code>
 </pre>

-`dashboard~admin.json` will inherit all the data contained in `dashboard.json`, but also gives us the opportunity to append or override additional data.
+The tilde (`~`) symbol indicates a pseudo-pattern. `dashboard~admin.json` will inherit all the data contained in `dashboard.json`, but also gives us the opportunity to append or override additional data.
+That means the list of collaborators we defined earlier in `dashboard.json` is still available, but we can add additional data inside `dashboard~admin.json` like so:

 <pre>
 <code>